EUCANCan/variant-extractor/README.md

     print(f'Found variant of type {variant_record.variant_type.name}: {variant_record.contig}:{variant_record.pos}')
 ```

-For a complete list of examples, see the [examples](./examples/) directory.
+For a more complete list of examples, check the [examples](./examples/) directory.

 ## VariantRecord
 The `VariantExtractor.read_vcf()` method returns a list of `VariantRecord`.
 The `VariantRecord` class is a container for the information contained in a VCF record.